usegalaxy-eu/website/_posts/2020-11-24-5years-report.md

 - egi
 ---

-Since the Galaxy project was started in Freiburg in 2010, it has evolved in such a way that it has become a crucial infrastructure that serves more than __22,000 researchers__, with more than __12 million jobs run__, __150 workshops__, and more than __5,000 trainees__ using TIaaS.
+Since the Galaxy project was started in Freiburg in 2010, it has evolved in such a way that it has become a crucial infrastructure that serves more than __22,000 researchers__, with more than __12 million jobs run__, __150 workshops__, and more than __5,000 trainees__ trained using TIaaS.

 ![Activity report](/assets/media/2020-11-24-activity-report.png)